 In summer 2021, three first-year students worked with me on a research project that involved interviewing local businesses in Meadville on what defines the 'local' and 'community' from an entrepreneurial perspective.
 The research findings helped shape the COMM 376 course which I co-taught in fall 2021 with community partner Jason Bakus, owner of the Pampered Palate Cafe and Bistro in Meadville, PA.

-Students in the COMM 376 course worked in teams, during fall 2020, to develop an Integrated Marketing & Branding proposal for the Meadville Pampered Palate.
-They will pitch their ideas on how aspects of the business can be developed to uniquely integrate what customers value as authentic when it comes down to the ‘local’ and ‘community’ with the business's brand identity, and in the process, positioning Pampered Palate as an integral part of the Meadville place brand, produces equivalence by creating a place-bound heritage and rootedness for the cafe, while equally associating Meadville with a fast-growing home-grown chain (the cafe just opened its third outlet in Erie, PA).
+Allegheny College students from the COMM 376 course worked in teams, during fall 2021, to develop an Integrated Marketing & Branding proposal for the Meadville Pampered Palate.
+They pitched their ideas to Mr. Bakus on how aspects of the business can be developed to uniquely integrate what customers value as 'authentic' to ‘local’ and ‘community’ values, using the business's brand identity.
+In the process, positioning Pampered Palate as an integral part of the Meadville place brand, produces equivalence by creating a place-bound heritage and rootedness for the cafe, while equally associating Meadville with a fast-growing home-grown chain (the cafe just opened its third outlet in Erie, PA).

 Learning About Small Town Community Values